riaandeventer/garden_path/README.md

 The program uses spacy to categorise each sentence and then uses spacy.explain to identify the meaning of the entities.

 ## Table of Content
-1. Implementing the website in a Django virtual environment.
+1. Implementing the website in a virtual environment.
     - 1.1   Dependencies
     - 1.2   Copying Files
-    - 1.3   Activate and Run Program
+    - 1.3   Run Program

 2. Implementing the program in a Docker environment.
     - 2.1   Creating a Docker Hub account
     - 2.2   Prepare the Docker Environment
     - 2.3   Copying Files and Pushing the Program to Docker Hub
-    - 2.4   Activate and Run Program
+    - 2.4   Run Program

 3. Authors